The amount of PCIe express lanes you need depends upon the amount and the type of expansion cards you plan to install.

 The following graphic illustrates how the CPU and Motherboard chipset (AMD B550) lanes are configured:

-On the left hand side you can see the how the 24 PCIe lanes of the CPU are configured.
-On the right hand side (on the far right blue boxes), you can see the B550 chipset offering a configuration of 10 PCIe lanes.
+On the left side, you can see how the 24 PCIe lanes of the CPU are configured.
+On the right-hand side (on the far right blue boxes), you can see the B550 chipset offering a configuration of 10 PCIe lanes.

-Often you will find x4 and a x1 PCIe slots originating from the motherboard chipset.
+Often you will find x4 and x1 PCIe slots originating from the motherboard chipset.

-If you want to learn more about about how many PCIe lanes you have, we recommend giving this article a read.
+If you want to learn more about how many PCIe lanes you have, we recommend reading this article a read.

 So How Many PCIe Express Lanes Do I Need?

-Different expansion cards have a different lane requirements.
+Different expansion cards have an additional lane requirement.
 Demanding expansion cards require a higher number of lanes compared to weaker cards like WiFi Network cards.

 Graphics Cards PCIe Lane Requirement

-A graphics card is designed to use 16 PCIe lanes ideally originating from the CPU.
-If you have a single graphics card, you would connect this to the top PCIe x16 slot located on your motherboard.
+A graphics card is designed to use 16 PCIe lanes, ideally originating from the CPU.
+If you have a single graphics card, you will connect this to the top PCIe x16 slot on your motherboard.

 The top PCIe slot has 16 PCIe lanes connected to the CPU.

-Now if you have two Graphics Cards, you cannot possibly assign 32 PCIe lanes to them on a typical PC.
-A typical PC may only have about 20 user accessible PCIe lanes in total.
+Now if you have two Graphics Cards, you cannot assign 32 PCIe lanes to them on a typical PC.
+A standard PC may only have about 20 user-accessible PCIe lanes.

-Hence, if you have two graphics card, and two PCIe x16 slots, the lanes get divided into x8/x8.
-Often, the difference between running a graphics card in x8 mode instead of x16 is quite marginal.
+Hence, if you have two graphics cards, and two PCIe x16 slots, the lanes get divided into x8/x8.
+Often, the difference between running a graphics card in x8 mode instead of x16 is relatively marginal.

-But it is worth noting that NVIDIA Graphics cards require atleast an x8 slot to work.
-AMD Graphics cards, on the other hand, can also work on x4 slots i.e on lower bandwidth slots.
+But it is worth noting that NVIDIA Graphics cards require at least an x8 slot to work.
+AMD Graphics cards, on the other hand, can also work on x4 places, i.e., on lower bandwidth slots.

-Consider the motherboard above.
+Please take a look at the motherboard above.
 This is a motherboard designed for NVIDIA SLI configuration.
-It has two x16 slots and they work in the following configuration x16/0 and x8/x8.
+It has two x16 slots, which work in the following configuration: x16/0 and x8/x8.

 So having two PCIe x16 slots does not mean you have 32 PCIe lanes!

-It is worth learning more about PCIe slots here as well as about GPU and their lane requirements more in depth here:
+It is worth learning more about PCIe slots here, as well as about GPU and their lane requirements more in-depth:

 - Does it Matter Which PCIe x16 Slot I Use?

-- How to Check How Many adn Type PCIe Slots You Have?
+- How to Check How Many and Type PCIe Slots You Have?

 - How Many PCIe Lanes Does a GPU Use?

-So, the main point to note down here is that Graphics Cards take up 16 lanes.
+So, the main point to note here is that Graphics Cards take up 16 lanes.